Sandor Clegane: Season 4

 With the rest of House Stark believed dead and the Riverlands now under the rule of House Frey, Clegane decides to ransom Arya to her aunt Lysa Arryn in the Vale.
 During their journey, Arya reveals to Clegane that she has not forgiven him for killing Mycah and has vowed to kill him.
-The duo arrive in the Vale to find that Lysa has ostensibly committed suicide.
-Returning from the Bloody Gate, they encounter the sworn sword to Arya's mother Catelyn, Brienne of Tarth, who had promised to take the Stark children to safety.
-When Arya refuses to go with Brienne, Brienne and Clegane engage in single combat that culminates in Brienne's knocking Clegane off a cliff, gravely wounding him.
+The duo arrives in the Vale to find that Lysa has ostensibly committed suicide.
+Returning from the Bloody Gate, they encounter the sworn sword to Arya's mother, Catelyn, Brienne of Tarth, who had promised to take the Stark children to safety.
+When Arya refuses to go with Brienne, Brienne and Clegane engage in single combat that culminates in Brienne knocking Clegane off a cliff, gravely wounding him.
 Although Clegane begs Arya to kill him, she coldly leaves him to die.

 Season 6

-It is revealed that Clegane survived; he had been discovered by Ray, a warrior turned septon.
-Ray slowly begins to turn the Hound towards goodness' embrace.
+It is revealed that Clegane survived; Ray, a warrior-turned-septon, discovered him.
+Ray slowly begins to turn the Hound towards the embrace of goodness.
 Clegane assists Ray and his followers in building a sept, but one day, after a brief journey into nearby woods to chop wood, Clegane returns to the community to find everyone slaughtered by rogue members of the Brotherhood Without Banners.
-Clegane takes up an ax to hunt down those responsible and kills four of them before discovering the remaining three about to be hanged by Lord Beric Dondarrion and Thoros of Myr, who inform him that the group were acting independently of the Brotherhood.
+Clegane takes up an ax to hunt down those responsible and kills four of them before discovering the remaining three about to be hanged by Lord Beric Dondarrion and Thoros of Myr, who inform him that the group was acting independently of the Brotherhood.
 Lord Beric allows Clegane to help hang two of the outlaws, followed by an offer to join the Brotherhood in their journey north to help Jon Snow and the Night's Watch fight the White Walkers.